crownstack-guidelines/crownstack-guidelines/_posts/2017-09-01-build-a-vm-from-scratch.markdown

 ## Build a Virtual Machine From Scratch
 > Creating and Optimizing Virtual Machine

-Virtual Machine is a robust concept to achieve Platform Independent Design for various Platform (Operating System: Windows, Linux, Mac).
-These Programming languages are designed above the layer of Core Architecture (x86, x86_64) and rely on OS System Calls.
-The code is compiled and Interpreted to Machine Languages(Binary Language).
-Now, the question arises how this virtual machine attains platform independence for Programming Languages like Java.
-Lua and Python etc. Virtual Machines provides an Abstraction Layer for these PL.
-In any platform, these languages generated an Intermediate Code which is understandable by Virtual Machines and Each VM is designed for every platform.
+Virtual machine is a robust concept to achieve platform independent design for various platforms (operating system: windows, linux, mac).
+These programming languages are designed above the layer of core architecture (x86, x86_64) and rely on OS system calls.
+The code is compiled and interpreted to machine languages(binary language).
+Now, the question arises how this virtual machine attains platform independence for programming languages like Java.
+Lua and Python etc. Virtual Machines provides an abstraction layer for these programming languages.
+In any platform, these translators generates an intermediate code which is understandable by virtual machines and  designed for every platform.

 ### Tools required to build a Virtual Machine
 * GCC/Clang, G++, GDB, CMAKE